Jihlava: Ecclesiastical monuments

 The early Gothic Church of Saint James the Great from the 13th century is one of the symbols of Jihlava.
 The Chapel of Our Lady of Sorrows was added to the church in 1702.
 In 1725, the church became a parish church.
 It has two towers, 63 m and 54 m high.
 The higher tower is open to the public as a lookout tower.
 The bell in the belltower called Zuzana is the second largest bell in Moravia.

 The oldest church is the Church of Saint John the Baptist.
 It was founded around 1200 together with the original village on the left bank of the Jihlava River.
 It was rebuilt several times, its current appearance is a result of Baroque reconstruction from the late 18th century.

 The Friars Minor Church of the Ascension of the Virgin Mary was built after 1250.
 Today the originally Gothic church has a Baroque appearance.
 Since 1784, it has been a parish church.

 The Church of Saint Ignatius of Loyola on the city square was built in the early Baroque style in 1683–1689 for the Jesuits.
 Next to the church is a former Jesuit dormitory built in 1699–1711.

 The Dominican Church of the Exaltation of the Holy Cross was founded in 1247.
 The Church of the Holy Spirit was built in the Renaissance style in 1547 and rebuilt in the Mannerist style in 1661.
-The Evangelical Church of Saint Paul is a neo-Gothic building from 1875–1878.
+The Evangelical Church of Saint Paul is a neo-Gothic building, built in 1875–1878.

 The only preserved Jewish monument is the Jewish cemetery.
 It was founded in 1869 and contains over 1,000 tombstones, including the tombstones of the parents of Gustav Mahler.